-The academic colleges will confirm eligibility to participate in the commencement exercises held at the close of the fall and spring semesters.
-Eligible candidates (registered for final degree requirements, as certified by the college deans) and degree recipients from the previous summer session will participate in the fall ceremony.
-Students who complete degree requirements in the spring must attend the spring ceremony.
-Bachelor degree candidates wishing to participate in a spring commencement ceremony prior to completing degree requirements in summer school must meet the following conditions:
+The academic colleges will confirm students' eligibility to participate in the commencement ceremony that is held at the end of the fall and spring semesters.
+Eligible candidates who are in the process of completing their final degree requirements and degree recipients from the previous summer session will participate in the fall ceremony.
+Students who are in the process of completing their final degree requirements in the spring can participate in the spring ceremony.
+However, degree candidates who wish to participate in a spring commencement, prior to completing degree requirements in summer school may do so if they meet the following conditions:

 - Show a minimum cumulative grade-point average of 2.0

 - Only need 12 or fewer credit hours to complete their degree requirements

 - These remaining credit hours are being offered in the upcoming summer schedule of classes

 - Submit a degree application and approved petition form (available in the Dean’s office of the student's primary major) by the late application deadline to apply for a degree in the spring semester.

 Each college may approve distinctive symbols to be worn by the top 10 percent of its graduates at commencement.
 Only one symbol may be worn by each graduate.
 In addition, the student with the highest honors in each college may wear a crimson- colored gown.
 No other symbolic additions to academic regalia are allowed without the approval of the Academic Deans Council.